ideonate/jhsingle-native-proxy/README.md

 ## Changelog

+### v0.7.3 released 9 Apr 2021

+- New command-line option --progressive to flush buffer from underlying service whenever chunks appear (this is useful to see results from Voila sooner)
+- oauth_callback URL now accessible when running with JUPYTERHUB_BASE_URL of /

 ### v0.7.1 released 22 Feb 2021

 - New command-line option --query-user-info to add a CDSDASHBOARDS_JH_USER GET query param to the http